-Towards commercialization of colloidal quantum dot solar cells: perspective on device structures and manufacturing
+Towards the commercialization of colloidal quantum dot solar cells: perspectives on device structures and manufacturing

-For a past decade, colloidal quantum dot solar cells (CQD-SCs) have been developed rapidly, reaching over 16% power conversion efficiency.
-Accompanied by the development of materials engineering (CQD surface chemistry) and device physics (structures and defect engineering), CQD-SCs are moving toward commercialization steps.
-The overview across the board of the requirements for commercialization is timely imperative.
-Broad comprehensions about structures engineering, upscaling techniques, stability and manufacturing cost of CQD-SCs are necessary and should be established.
-In this review, development of the device structures is presented with corresponding charge transfer mechanisms.
-Then, we overviewed the upscaling methods for mass production of CQD-SCs.
-The comparison between each upscaling techniques suggests the most advanced process closed to the industrialization.
+Over the past decade, colloidal quantum dot solar cells (CQD-SCs) have been developed rapidly, with their performances reaching over 16% power conversion efficiency.
+Accompanied by the development in materials engineering (CQD surface chemistry) and device physics (structures and defect engineering), CQD-SCs are moving towards commercialization.
+A broad overview of the requirements for commercialization is thus timely and imperative.
+Broad comprehension of structure engineering, upscaling techniques, stability and the manufacturing cost of CQD-SCs is necessary and should be established.
+In this review, the development of device structures is presented with their corresponding charge transfer mechanisms.
+Then, we overview the upscaling methods for the mass production of CQD-SCs.
+Comparisons between each of the upscaling techniques suggest the most advanced process close to industrialization.
 In addition, we have investigated the origin of the photovoltaic (PV) performance degradation.
-The possible degradation sources are categorized by external environmental factors.
-Moreover, strategies for improving stability of CQD-SCs are presented.
-Finally, we have reviewed cost-effectiveness of CQD-SCs in terms of niche PV market.
-The step-wise manufacturing cost analysis for the commercial CQD-SCs are presented.
-And, the future direction for environmental-friendly CQD-SCs is discussed.
+The possible degradation sources are categorized according to external environmental factors.
+Moreover, strategies for improving the stability of CQD-SCs are presented.
+In the conclusion, we have reviewed the cost-effectiveness of CQD-SCs in terms of the niche PV market.
+Step-wise manufacturing cost analysis for the commercial CQD-SCs is presented.
+In the conclusion, the future direction for environment-friendly CQD-SCs is discussed.